mtw/mtw.github.io/Pelican/content/blog/2015-08-12-general-and-miRNA-mediated-mrna-degradation-occurs-on-ribosome-complexes-in-drosophila-cells.rst

 :author: mtw
 :summary: In this study we show that mRNA degradation occurs on ribosome complexes in Drosophila cells
 :title: mRNA degradation occurs on ribosome complexes in Drosophila cells
-:description: In this study we show that mRNA degradation occurs on ribosome complexes in Drosophila cells
+:description: Explore mRNA degradation on ribosomes in Drosophila cells, revealing tight coupling with miRNA factors and bulk mRNA association.

 .. role:: link-flat-strong(link)
   :class: m-flat m-text m-strong